 The evaluator must clearly document how the condition constitutes “an impairment which limits one or more major life activities.”
 The evaluator must detail the impact on the student’s ability to function as a CSUSB student without a specific accommodation for his or her disability.

-The student must provide a copy of the most recent audiogram, less than three years old, along with a detailed diagnosis and description of the disability.
+The student must provide a copy of the most recent audiogram, less than three years old, along with a detailed diagnosis, description of the disability, and its impact on the learning environment.

 The student must provide a current diagnosis and description of related functional limitations resulting from the student’s diagnostic condition.

-The student must provide complete DSM-IV or V diagnosis, summary of evaluation results and any additional psychological and/or neurological testing results.
-Past and present symptoms should be stated clearly.
+The student must provide complete DSM-V diagnosis, summary of evaluation results and any additional psychological and/or neurological testing results.
+Past and present symptoms should be stated clearly as well as the impact on the learning environment.

-The student should provide documentation of the most recent visual acuity and/or visual field examination results, along with a detailed diagnosis and description of the disability, which should be no older than three years.
+The student should provide documentation of the most recent visual acuity and/or visual field examination results, along with a detailed diagnosis, description of the disability, which should be no older than three years, and the impact on the learning environment.